vigdisha/weather-/README.md

 # weather
-Enter you city get the weather😉
+Enter your city get the weather😉